Lamia013/Simple_todo_with_js/README.md

 # Simple_todo_with_js
-A simple todo page that adds tasks.
-No backend.
+A simple todo page that allows users to add tasks with a chosen font color.
+Tasks are displayed in a list and stored in the browser's local storage, so they persist across page reloads.
+Users can also clear or refresh the task list.